Lucasalb11/Blinkpay/blinkpay/mobile/BlikPayMobile/README.md

-# BlikPay Mobile 📱
+# BlinkPay Mobile 📱

-A React Native mobile application for BlikPay - Lightning-fast payments on Solana blockchain.
+A React Native mobile application for BlinkPay - Lightning-fast payments on Solana blockchain.

 ## 🚀 Features